 Currently it means having even stricter boundaries with screen time & never putting my online work before my health.
 None of these choices have been easy.
 But they’ve all been needed.
 I always say, “Health First.”
 This is me practicing what I preach.

-Because here’s the thing: my new treatments seem to be working.
-Not only have I started to experience real physical improvements, but I’ve regained the hopefulness and humor that prior to receiving crowdfunding support I’d all but lost.
-The truth is this: Healing Is Possible, but not without support.
+Guess what?
+It’s all come true.
+Not only have I started to experience real physical improvements, but I’ve regained the hopefulness and humor that I’d all but lost.

-When it comes to making choices for our health, trusting our intuition is the most important thing we can do.
+Trusting our intuition is the most important thing we can do when it comes to making choices for our health.
 If you’ve been thinking of taking time off from FaceBook or simplifying your schedule, it’s okay to do that.
 Really.
 Health First.
 If you’ve been feeling like you just can’t do one more thing without having a melt down, honor that.
 It’s probably true (and, by the way, it’s totally okay to have a melt down.)

 When Sick becomes the New Normal, we can forget that we still have the right to “call in sick” when we need it.
 As often as we need it.